1. Clean Up What's Collecting Dust

 A software developer’s job is to design, develop, test and deploy computer software.
 They may work on a variety of projects, from developing new applications to maintaining and improving existing ones.
 A software developer must have strong problem-solving and technical skills, as well as be able to work effectively in a team.

 This job also has the advantage of being highly entrepreneurial.
 So if you are thinking about freelancing for most of your career, being a software developer is a good option.
+This will continue to be on the fast-growing career list for the foreseeable future.

 Medical and Health Services Manager